China's Anhui reports 29 confirmed, 258 asymptomatic local COVID-19 cases

 HEFEI, July 4 (Xinhua) -- East China's Anhui Province reported 29 locally transmitted confirmed COVID-19 cases and 258 local asymptomatic carriers on Sunday, the provincial health commission said Monday.

-All the new confirmed cases were reported in Sixian County, Suzhou City.
+All the new confirmed cases and the majority of asymptomatic cases were reported in Sixian County in the city of Suzhou.

+From June 26 to July 2, five rounds of mass COVID-19 testing had been carried out across Sixian, with around 2.64 million samples collected.

+More than 22,600 people had been placed under quarantine and 22,320 isolation rooms had been put into operation in Sixian as of Sunday.

+Other places in Anhui have also ramped up epidemic containment measures.
+Hefei and Wuhu will continue to carry out mass COVID-19 testing every three days.

-From June 26 to July 3, a total of 134 confirmed COVID-19 cases and 724 asymptomatic carriers had been logged in the latest epidemic resurgence in Anhui.
+From June 26 to July 3, Anhui had reported 134 confirmed COVID-19 cases and 724 asymptomatic carriers in the latest epidemic resurgence.

 Photos